openstack/openstack-manuals/doc/networking-guide/source/config-sriov.rst

 .. note::

-   The steps detail how to create VFs using **Intel SR-IOV Ethernet cards** on an Intel system.
+   The steps detail how to create VFs using Mellanox ConnectX-4 and newer/Intel SR-IOV Ethernet cards on an Intel system.
 Steps may differ for different hardware configurations.

 #.
 Ensure SR-IOV and VT-d are enabled in BIOS.